unumux/New-Dotcom-Components/README.md

 # New Dotcom Components

 Hello all & welcome to the New Dotcom Components repo.
-The purpose of this repo is to be a collection point for any/all components that are created for the new dotcom redesign.
+The purpose of this repo is to be a collection point for any/all components that are created for the new dotcom redesign projects.

 # What's a component?